Discussion about this post

 > As the main effect of anti-blackmail laws is to allow rich celebrities to more easily evade norms and laws, my best explanation for such laws is a widespread desire to give them what they want

-Or is it about legislators wanting these laws (eg to protect themselves from their own misbehaviour)?
+Or is it about legislators wanting these laws (eg to protect themselves from revelation of their own misbehaviour)?
 So they passed them without real democratic mandate, either by bamboozling voters into thinking blackmail is bad, or just going under voters’ radar (eg not campaigning about the issue).

 Ie voters wouldn’t/shouldn’t want this legislation, but haven’t thought hard enough about it.